libyui/libyui/README.md

 ## Binary Compatibility and SO Version

-Whenever there is an ABI change, the SO version needs to bumped to the next higher number, also in the toplevel `VERSION.cmake` and in all .spec files in the `package/` subdirectory.
+Whenever there is an ABI change, the SO version needs to be bumped to the next higher number, also in the toplevel `VERSION.cmake` and in all .spec files in the `package/` subdirectory.